devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

     samtools mpileup -g -f $genome $sorted_bam > $raw_bcf

     # Do the SNP calling with bcftools
-    bcftools view -bvcg $raw_bcf > $variants
+    bcftools call -vc -O b $raw_bcf > $variants

     # And finally, filter the SNPs for the final output
-    bcftools view $variants | /usr/share/samtools/vcfutils.pl varFilter - > $final_variants
+    bcftools view $variants | vcfutils.pl varFilter - > $final_variants

+This script is now ready for submission:

+	sh run_variant_call_on_file.sh <name of fastq>

+## Parallelizing workflow for efficiency

-And finally, we need to add our SLURM directives in the *top* of the file so that the scheduler knows what resources we need to use in order to run our job on the compute nodes.
-And we have to say what software we want to load.
+To run the same script on a worker node on the cluster via the job scheduler, we need to add our **SLURM directives** at the **beginning** of the script.
+This is so that the scheduler knows what resources we need in order to run our job on the compute node(s).

 So the top of the file should look like:

     #!/bin/bash